SEEKING CDI YOUTH MENTORS

 What Our Mentors Do

-Mentors also join a CDI email list for mentors and foreign language partners and participate in a once-per-month “learning community” meeting of CDI mentors, language partners and Learning Life staff by phone, Skype and/or face-to-face to share their experiences, discuss any issues, and learn together to deepen the experience.
+Mentors also join a CDI email list for mentors and foreign language partners and participate in a once-per-month “learning community” meeting of CDI mentors, language partners and Learning Life staff by phone, Skype and/or face-to-face to share their experiences, discuss any issues, and learn together to enrich our mentoring.

 The Mentors We Are Looking For

 Prospective mentors should be caring, patient adults who like working with children.
 Prospective mentors should have at least a bachelor’s degree, or be in college to complete one.
 Demonstrated interest in international affairs, experience living outside the USA and/or fluency in a foreign language are strong pluses.

 Prospective mentors should have a car or be willing to pay for a taxi or public transport for both the child and mentor to safely escort their mentee back and forth from the mentee’s home in Ward 8 (Southeast DC) to the day’s experience site(s).
 Mentors should be willing to provide or pay for a snack if not a meal with their mentee during their time together.
 Mentors should also be willing to pay for entry fees to any museums, festivals or other venues/activities the mentor chooses, though we encourage our mentors to take advantage of the many free venues and activities available in metro Washington DC, and provide our mentors with a list of some of these.

 Prospective mentors submit their resume for review, have a face-to-face interview with Learning Life staff, and must pay for a criminal background check (cost: $20).
 Please email us at email@example.com if you have any questions, or to submit your resume.